junckerlab/ctc-sop/README.md

 - 4x Luer lock plug caps, for closing cartridge during fixation steps (McMaster 51525K245)

 ### Solutions ###

+*All solutions should be filtered/prepared using filtered PBS in order to reduce dust on the filters.
+Wash the cartridges and o-rings with DW before use.*

 - 2% BSA in PBS (4C)
 - PBS 1X
 - 0.05% pluronic in PBS